How to bet on the Grand National

 The Grand National is famously one of the most unpredictable events in the world.
 Horses with odds as big as 100/1 have won the race, whereas ‘favourites’ have finished outside of the top 20 or not even finished the race at all.

 In short, there is no clear strategy for choosing a winner at the Aintree National, and while everyone you meet during the National week will have some sort of tip, sometimes it is better to just trust your instinct.

 A lot of people have their own methods for choosing their preferred horse, ranging from simply liking a name to superstitions about colours and numbers.

-That being said, the odds offered on the national are famously very good and as a result, it can be worth putting a few each-ways bets on some of the more fancied horses.
+That being said, the odds offered on the Grand National are famously very good and as a result, it can be worth putting a few each-ways bets on some of the more fancied horses.